 This sheet will focus on classic galactosemia.

 Galactosemia is a genetic condition.
 It is caused by faulty genes that are inherited from both parents.
-A normal copy of these genes is needed to make the enzyme correctly.
+At least one normal copy of these genes is needed to make the enzyme correctly.

 An infant with classic galactosemia usually appears normal at birth.
 Symptoms usually occur within the first few days or weeks of life after the baby drinks breastmilk or a lactose-containing formula.